 Once the NOL is determined, the Annual OPEB Expense is determined as the change in NOL from the prior year with deferred recognition of certain elements.
 In addition, Required Supplementary Information (RSI) must be reported, including historical information about the Net OPEB Liability and the contributions made to the Plan.
-Exhibit IV of Section 3 contains a definition of terms as well as more information about GASB 74/75 concepts.
+Appendix A of Section 3 contains a definition of terms.